emqx/emqx-exporter/README.md

 The `emqx-exporter` listens on HTTP port 8085 by default.
 See the `--help` output for more options.

 ### Preparation
-It requires access to the EMQX dashboard API with basic auth, so you need to sign in to the dashboard to create an API secret, then pass the API key and secret to the startup argument as username and password.
+EMQX exporter requires access to the EMQX dashboard API with basic auth, so you need to sign in to the dashboard to create an API secret, then pass the API key and secret to the startup argument as username and password.

 Note that it is different to create a secret between EMQX 5 and EMQX 4.4.
 * **EMQX 5** create a new [API KEY](https://www.emqx.io/docs/en/v5.0/dashboard/system.html#api-keys) in the dashboard.
 * **EMQX 4.4** create a new `User` instead of `Application`

+For EMQX 4.4 open-source, make sure the EMQX cluster has enabled plugin `emqx_prometheus` for all nodes, check it in the dashboard plugins <http://your_cluster_addr:18083/#/plugins>.

+> Note that couldn't enable module and plugin at the same time.

 ### Docker